0xTycoon/punksceo/README.md

 Fortunately, the deployed cigtoken.eth contract is not exploitable, however care should be taken that you do not use that branch if you fork it.

+#### version 2.0 (currently deployed)
+- added token migration functionality to complete migration to a new contract
+- changed _caclDiscount() to apply discounts in groups of blocks rather than continuous per block discount
+- introduced the withdraw() bug

+#### version 2.1
+- fixed the withdraw bug (use transfer instead of transfer from)
+- changed _caclDiscount() back to old functionality, applying per block discount
+- update tests in test/full-test.js to point new contract

 # Dev notes

 To run tests